• Skip to primary navigation

 • Place the trivet in your Instant Pot, and fill it up with enough water to cover about half the can.
 The amount of water will depend on the size of your Instant Pot, but for me it took about 10 cups of water.

-• Place the lid on your Instant Pot and then set the pressure to Manual High for 40 minutes.
+• Place the lid on your Instant Pot and then set the pressure to High for 60 minutes.
 This leaves a lightly colored Dulce de Leche.
-If you want a thicker or darker Dulce de Leche in the Instant Pot, you can increase the cook time.
 Perform an Instant release when the time is up.
-Dump the contents of the can into a bowl and whisk it up until smooth.
+Allow the can to cool, then dump the contents of the can into a bowl and whisk it up until smooth.
 Enjoy!

 • If you open your aluminum foil and your Dulce de Leche isn’t as dark as you’d like, simply rewrap the can and place it back in the pot.
 Seal it again, and turn the pressure on for longer.
 I would recommend increments of 10 if cooking it for longer.